 |Camaena Batanica Pancala

 On the tree branches in Kenting, numerous wet and shining traces may catch your attention.
-These are the marks left by Camaena Batanica Pancala, an endemic species of snails in Hengchun Peninsula.
+These are the marks left by Camaena Batanica Pancala, an endemic species of snails in Taiwan.
 Their beautiful brown and white spiral shell patterns enchant and intrigue us to imagine secret behind their slow pace of life.

 Megacrania Tsudai is one of few insects that can secrete chemical substances, making these unique stick insects famous.
 When encountering a natural enemy, it will -- similar to a whale -- spurt out a milky white substance that contains Actinidine, known for its prominent mint scent.
-The Megacrania Tsudai belongs to one of Taiwan’s 15 rare and valuable species, and its distribution is restricted to Kenting and Green Island.
+The Megacrania Tsudai belonging to one of Taiwan’s rare and valuable species, and its distribution is restricted to Kenting and Green Island.

 Originating from the Philippines, the Indian Barringtonia made its way across the sea and chose to blossom in the cool summer nights in Southern Taiwan.
 From nightfall to the early morning, it gradually blooms with small pink flowers and therefore is also known as the “Queen of Night Flowers.”
 This night-blossoming flower of Kenting makes the nights of southern Taiwan far more beautiful than mornings, in the hot summertime.